Driven piles are created by hammering piles into soil up to a depth of more than 40m.

 That said, there are a number of situations where precast concrete could actually serve a land structure better.

-The different Uses
+The different Uses available to you

 In cases where large numbers of piles need to be installed, in easy-driving situations, this rapid driving may result in a cost savings.
 The efficiency with which these piles are installed outweighs the cost of the steel reinforcing, in these cases.
 Either way, reinforcement may actually be a necessity, in order to resist stresses from lateral and uplift loads.